 Neck Pain?
 These 6 Factors Could Be Causing It

-The problem can be exacerbated when you don’t get enough nutrition from food or you’re over extending your body during exercise.
+As a result of sedentarism, improper movements, and constants stress, the trapezius and other muscles in this area can become weak.
+The problem can be exacerbated when you don’t get enough nutrition from food or you’re overextending your body during exercise.

 See also: How to tone your chest muscles